The most important terms in cryptospace.

 Node

-What are nodes?
+What are Nodes?

-A computer or device that is connected to a blockchain network and verifies and forwards transactions.
-It contributes to the decentralization and security of the network.
+A computer or device connected to a blockchain network that verifies and relays transactions, contributing to the decentralisation and security of the network.

 Nonce

-What is a nonce?
+What is a Nonce?

 Noob

-What is a noob?
+What is a Noob?

 OTC